chaofengqing/chao_lab/content/resources/presentation/index.md

 ### Model & Methodology

-- Explain logit transformation and why it's used
 - Highlight each contribution clearly
 - Explain sampling error meaning and known values
-- Be consistent with notation (Ω_i vs ω²)
+- Notations should be consistent throughout the whole presentation
 - Make indices clear (i, c, t, j)
-- State clearly what's known vs what needs simulation
+- State clearly what are known values vs what are unknown parameters in the model

 ### Results Interpretation